chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 #### Configure Data Collection

-To send data from your Chef Server or Chef Clients to Chef Automate 2, the process is the same as Chef Automate 1.
+To send data from your Chef Infra Server or Chef Infra Clients to Chef Automate 2, the process is the same as Chef Automate 1.
 See [Configure Data Collection]({{< relref "data-collection.md" >}}) for more information.

 ### Upgrades